-Born in South Africa, I grew up in Zimbabwe and Canada is now my home.
-Although I started on a drawing board in Africa, computers expanded my horizons enabling me to explore more artistic avenues.
-This led to a fascination with graphics and design which I pursued in Toronto.
+Born in South Africa, growing up in Zimbabwe, Canada is now my home.
+Although I started on a drawing board, computers led me to explore artistic avenues, leading to fascination with graphics and design which I pursued in Toronto.

-Motivated by joyful movement, compelling rhythms and excitement that colour establishes, I combine pouring methods (using 3D acrylics) with regular (less 3D acrylic paints) on canvas or wood panels, striving for a balance between happy occurrence and imposed order.
+Motivated by joyful movement, compelling rhythms and the excitement that colour establishes, I combine pouring methods (using 3D acrylics) with regular (less 3D acrylic paints) on canvas or wood panels.

 Poured paint is mobile.
 As it expands and rests it is self-possessed.
 Grid lines are more disciplined, establishing co-ordinates and asserting their dominance.
-Exciting nuances co-exist within these two disparate approaches which, when colour comes into play, produce pieces that are unique.
+Exciting nuances co-exist within these two disparate approaches which, when colour comes into play, produce pieces that resonate with balance and excitement.

 208 Albert Street, Cobourg.
 NW corner of Albert & Bagot Streets, studio entrance on Bagot.